 Serato Pitch ‘N Time DJ

 Pitch ‘n Time DJ is another expansion pack that allows manipulating pitch, key, and track tempo.
-It allows to achieve different things, for example, you can change the tempo of a track to extreme values (ex: think from 80 bpm to 120 bpm) and keep the same pitch, with no loss in audio quality.
+It allows you to achieve different things, for example, you can change the tempo of a track to extreme values (ex: think from 80 bpm to 120 bpm) and keep the same pitch, with no loss in audio quality.
 You can as well keep the tempo of a track and change the key.
-Again, as with Serato Flip, the way of using Pitch ‘N Time DJ differs from controller to controller.
+Again, as with Serato Flip, the way of using the Pitch ‘N Time DJ differs from controller to controller.
 Below is the Key section of the Denon DJ MC7000 with a key lock and key change controls.
 The expansion pack will set you back USD 29.

 Serato DJ has a performance app for IOS (no Android version available) called Serato Remote.
 It controls cue points, loops, effects and the slicer amongst other things.
 This is not a standalone app though, it can only work when connected to Serato DJ.
 It’s possible to connect to WIFI or USB for the lowest latency.

 This is actually a very interesting option for DJs that use more basic Serato DJ controllers and still want to be able to use all of Serato’s performance features.
-Another use case is DJs that user Serato DJ through DVS.
+Another use case is DJs that use Serato DJ through DVS.
 Typically a DVS setup is composed of a mixer and turntables, without performance pads or cue buttons.
 Adding Serato DJ is a low-cost option (if you have an IOS device of course) compared to a more expensive hardware solution such as the Pioneer DJ DDJ-SP1.

 Analysis, Beatgridding & Sync

 Serato DJ has the usual features that allow you to analyze the BPM and the key of your tracks.
-It’s possible to Set key, BPM and beat grids in one go, and define a BPM range to make BPM detection more accurate.
+It’s possible to Set key, BPM, and beat grids in one go, and define a BPM range to make BPM detection more accurate.

 If for any reason some of your beat grids are off, Serato DJ has many ways of adjusting them.
 You can do it when your controller is connected, or you can do it in offline mode (when no compatible controller is connected).
 This means that you can work on your tracks on the go without having to carry along a compatible controller.